-The University of Maryland’s School of Public Policy Career Services is launching a new site visit program to expose students to career opportunities off campus at employer locations.
+The University of Maryland’s School of Public Policy Career Services hots a site visit program to expose students to career opportunities off campus at employer locations.
 Students will meet employees and representatives from top organizations and companies in the field of public policy to better understand the practical application of their public policy degree.

 Calendar Events and signup:

 Most site visits will be limited from 8-10 students with a deadline for signing up 5 business days before the site visit.
-Those wishing to sign up can do so through the Policy-Jobs.com.
-The deadline for sign-ups will be 5 business days before the visit.
 Please note visits require a great deal of preparation, so students signing up will not be permitted to cancel without a compelling reason.

 Students who wish to participate in the Site Visit Program will be required to adhere to the following policies: